• Skip to primary navigation

 The green chickpeas can be used like green peas and are tasty.

 The rest of the chickpeas were drying on the plant for several weeks in our garage grow room.
-We waited till the pods were crispy dry.
+We waited until the pods were crispy-dry.

-Stepping on them opened up the pods and I could gather the dry chickpeas.
-A ventilator helped to get all the small pieces out.
+Stepping on them opened up the pods, and I could gather the dry chickpeas.
+A ventilator helped remove all the small pieces.
 The wind would do it too.
 I just shifted them from one box to another to get clean peas.

 Using and storing chickpeas